sviznyuk/pokemon-selection/README.md

        The current schema already supports different version of Pokemon, e.g. steelix and steelix-mega,
        landorus-incarnate and landorus-therian, diglett and diglett-alola, etc

-   **4.5 What concepts should we utilize if we needed to make sure our Pokemon types are keptup-to-date on a daily basis?**
+   **4.5 What concepts should we utilize if we needed to make sure our Pokemon types are kept up-to-date on a daily basis?**
        A batch job needs to be setup to execute select_pokemon.py script on a daily basis

    **4.6 What other considerations do we need to take into account while trying to keep our data up-to-date?**